David-Ernstsson/arrowhead-project/docs/readme.md

 - Client certificate: my-client.testcloud2.aitia.arrowhead.eu
 - Example: lights.testcloud2.aitia.arrowhead.eu

-The systems sets up a filter that is responsible for validating whether the received HTTPS requests are coming from one of the local cloud’s clients based on its certificate.
+The systems sets up a filter that is responsible for validating whether the received HTTPS requests and/or events are coming from one of the local cloud’s clients based on its certificate.

 ## Figure 2.
 Screenshot of system running